Fall Season Info

 Tournaments: Tournament participation the Competitive program is carefully considered in order to meet the needs of each specific team.

-Fall: U11-U14 teams participate in Tamarac (Kalispell) and 3 overnight tournaments in Bozeman, Sandpoint, and Helena.
+Fall: U11-U14 teams participate in Tamarack (Kalispell) and 3 overnight tournaments in Nelson BC, Sandpoint, and Helena.
 MYSA does not offer a league in the fall which is why we need to pursue more tournaments to get matches.

 Team Formation: FSC aims to provide a place to play for ALL interested players from any school or community.
 We do not wish to make cuts or turn players away.